 The Hudson River School is named after a river that runs through New York state.
 Many participating artists lived and worked in the Hudson River Valley and the surrounding northeastern states.
 However, some painted as far from the Hudson River Valley as the American West, South America, the Arctic, and Europe.

-Some artists also ventured out western states like California back when they were wild frontier territories.
+Some artists also ventured out to western states like California, back when they were wild frontier territories.
 Thomas Moran (1837-1926) and Albert Bierstadt (1830-1902), in particular painted spectacular west-coast sites like Yosemite and Yellowstone.
-They publicized the area’s awe-inspiring beauty, giving easterners a taste of what lay to the west.
+They publicized the area’s awe-inspiring beauty, giving Easterners a taste of what lay to the west.
 Their works also helped garner support for the National Parks Act in the latter part of the 19th century.

 Not all Hudson River School artists limited themselves to landscapes within their national borders.
 Frederic Edwin Church (1826-1900) traveled to places such as the Middle East, South America, the Tropics, and the Arctic to paint some of the world’s most spectacular landscapes.
 Church was Cole’s student, and he was probably the most successful of all the Hudson River School painters.
 His giant works were rich in natural detail.
 He displayed his grandest canvases, including Niagara Falls and The Heart of the Andes, in single-painting shows in New York City and elsewhere.
 People lined up down the street to see his paintings for a small fee.
 In this way, Church was responsible for America’s first blockbusters.